By Stephen Arbogast

 Historical money printing episodes pursued without a fiscal policy anchor tend to fall into two categories.
 There are those episodes which ended in hyperinflation.
 These produced great dislocations and eventually required both monetary and fiscal reform.
 Germany in the 1920s plus Brazil and Argentina more recently fall into this camp.
 Then there is the United States at the end of World War II.
 Wartime had forced the government to spend well in excess of tax revenues plus funds raised via public bond offerings.
 The Federal Reserve obliged by purchasing the shortfall, thereby ‘monetizing’ the deficit.
 There was subsequent inflation but it never became hyper or chronic.
 What can be learned from these two categories of cases?

 In the hyperinflation cases, runaway inflation provided the pain that eventually made fiscal and monetary reform politically possible.
 Said differently, stopping the inflation at all costs moved to the top of the national agenda.
 The eventual solutions required BOTH a monetary reform and new fiscal policy that conveyed that loose budgeting practices would not soon return.
 In Germany, a new currency replaced the battered Papiermark with a Reischmark eventually backed by gold.
 Germany’s continuing hawkishness on European fiscal policy is the contemporary expression of that country’s determination never to repeat its experience from 1923.
 Currency reform was also the road forward in Brazil.
 There, supported by strong fiscal reforms, the Real replaced the Novo Cruzeiro.
 Despite some erosion, this fix remains in place.
 Argentina broke its hyperinflation by pegging the Peso to the $US and establishing a currency board to maintain it.
 The approach worked for a decade before the board was abandoned in the face of competitive Brazilian devaluations.
-Since then, Argentina as seen double digit inflationary bouts but nothing like the four digit price rises of the late 1980s.
+Since then, Argentina has seen double digit inflationary bouts but nothing like the four digit price rises of the late 1980s.

 The Brazilian experience is the most relevant for this discussion by virtue of its proximity to the present and its relative effectiveness.
 Three things are noteworthy here.
-Brazil’s deeply entrenched inflationary psychology was finally broken by the combination of 1) a new currency apparently pegged to a widely accepted store of value; 2) an austere fiscal and monetary regime sustained for almost a decade; and 3) the public debt overhang addressed via a combination of the ‘exchange rate’ between the old and new currency and the subsequent decade of austerity.
-In the case of the first item, the old cruzeiro was replaced by a fictional ‘Unit of Real Value’ (Unidades de Valor Real).
+Brazil’s deeply entrenched inflationary psychology was finally broken by the combination of 1) a new currency apparently pegged to a widely accepted store of value; 2) an austere fiscal and monetary regime sustained for almost a decade; and 3) the public debt overhang addressed via a combination of the exchange rate between the old and new currency and the subsequent decade of austerity.
+In the case of the first item, the old cruzeiro was replaced by a fictional “Unit of Real Value” (Unidades de Valor Real or UVR).
 This UVR was supposedly pegged one for one with the $US.
-Several months later, the cruzeiro was actually exchanged for a new currency, the Real.
+Several months later, the cruzeiro was exchanged for a new currency, the Real.
 The public debt was re-denominated into Reals and the government adopted strong measures to balance the budget.
 State subsidies were cut, foreign investment was liberalized and deficit ridden state-owned enterprises, like Vale do Rio Doce, were sold off.
 Even Petrobras shares were eventually floated on the NYSE.
 Finally, monetary policy was highly restrictive, producing interest rates that attracted much foreign capital.
 As a result, for a period of time a 1:1 Real/$US exchange rate could be maintained and the Real became accepted as a currency of predictable value.
 The Brazilian population suffered recessionary conditions and high unemployment, which it accepted as a price worth paying for stability.
 Prior to the Real Plan, they had seen six stabilization programs fail.

 The moral of these hyperinflation stories is that governments confronting such conditions will keep printing money until the pain of inflation makes the austerity needed to back a new currency politically acceptable.
 Currency reform can then restructure market prices and the public debt.
 Linking that new currency to something widely regarded as a stable store of value helps break the grip of inflationary expectations.
 It can also allow for a public debt restructuring that exchanges debt with a higher nominal but depreciating value for a new denomination with a lower but more stable face value.